nicsuzor/wikijuris/cyberlaw/content.markdown

 If prohibited content is available from servers with an ‘Australian connection’, the Commissioner must order the service provider to remove or stop serving the content.
 This is done in different ways for different types of content:

-* For hosted content, the Commissioner must serve the hosting service a ‘final take down notice’.((cl 47))
+* For hosted content, the Commissioner must serve the hosting service a ‘final take down notice’.[^AUTOREPLACEDcl47AUTOREPLACED]

+[^AUTOREPLACEDcl47AUTOREPLACED]: cl 47

-* For live-streaming content, the Commissioner must give the provider a ‘final service-cessation notice’.((cl 56))
+* For live-streaming content, the Commissioner must give the provider a ‘final service-cessation notice’.[^AUTOREPLACEDcl56AUTOREPLACED]

+[^AUTOREPLACEDcl56AUTOREPLACED]: cl 56

-* Where prohibited content is linked to by an Australian indexing service (or search engine), the Commissioner must give the provider a ‘final link-deletion notice’.((cl 62))
+* Where prohibited content is linked to by an Australian indexing service (or search engine), the Commissioner must give the provider a ‘final link-deletion notice’.[^AUTOREPLACEDcl62AUTOREPLACED]

+[^AUTOREPLACEDcl62AUTOREPLACED]: cl 62

-To determine the applicable rating, internet content is evaluated as if it were a ‘film’((cl 25)) under the Classification Guidelines.
+To determine the applicable rating, internet content is evaluated as if it were a ‘film’[^AUTOREPLACEDcl25AUTOREPLACED]

+[^AUTOREPLACEDcl25AUTOREPLACED]: cl 25

+ under the Classification Guidelines.
 If content is ‘potentially prohibited’, the Commissioner must issue an interim notice and apply to the Classification Board for classification.

 ### 'Restricted Access System'